-The Denver Botanic Gardens were high on my Denver “must see” list even before I knew that the current kizuna exhibit featured large bamboo sculptures by Tetsunori Kawana and Stephen Talasnik.
-A garden filled with massive tangles of bamboo woven into sculpture?
-Sounds fabulous!
+The Denver Botanic Gardens was high on my “must see” list when I visited Denver for the first time.
+And that was before I knew that the temporary “kizuna” exhibit featured large bamboo sculptures by Tetsunori Kawana and Stephen Talasnik.

-There are orchids and other cheery tropicals nearby too, which is always a good thing.
+There are orchids and other lovely tropical plants nearby too, which is always a good thing.

 Back outside, the gardens are a riot of color.

-I’ve been to the dessert southwest a few times, but never at the right time to see many cacti in bloom.
-That’s always been a disappointment, as it is something I’ve always wanted to see.
-I never would have guessed that I would catch that show in Denver, but here it is!
+I’ve been to the dessert southwest a few times, but never right when the cacti explode into brilliant bloom.
+It’s is something I’ve long wanted to see, and I never would have guessed that I would catch that show in Denver, but here it is!

-As is probably apparent by now, the garden is composed of numerous smaller gardens, each with a different theme.
+As is apparent by now, the Botanic Gardens has many gardens, each with a different theme.
 They merge, meld, and contrast with each other as I move through them.

 Information on the Botanic Garden, including hours and entry fees, can be found on their website.